variantstudios/compasshighschool.org/_drafts/navigator-news-81219.md

 ![](/assets/images/compass-collaborative-school-think-competency-shirt.jpg){: width="800" height="780"}

 Compass students do more than just master traditional academic content.
 With the guidance of evidence-based research, we have created&nbsp;**seven core competencies**&nbsp;that drive instruction, reflection, and assessment of mastery for both staff and students.
 Adaptability, Flexibility, Problem Solving, Inquiry and Analysis are central to&nbsp;**CRITICAL THINKING**—one of the seven Compass Core Competencies.

 The Compass "THINK" tee is a nod to Albert Einstein, his imagination, and his very original way of THINKing.
-This t-shirt is the first in a series of seven that will roll out over the coming years—one each semester.**&nbsp;This t-shirt is only available for order during this 2-week FLASH sale period.**&nbsp;We cannot guarantee that it will be available for sale in the future**—order yours now for the kids, for yourself and for all your THINKing friends\!
-Order by August 28.**
+This t-shirt is the first in a series of seven that will roll out over the coming years—one each semester.**&nbsp;This t-shirt is only available for order during this 2-week FLASH sale period.**&nbsp;We cannot guarantee that it will be available for sale in the future**—order by August 28.**

-This t-shirt as being offered close to cost.
+This t-shirt is being offered close to cost.
 If over 100 sell, the Parent Action Council (PAC) will profit roughly $200.
 These funds will be used to support PAC activities (teacher appreciation, student events, etc.) for the 2019-20 school year.

 *Available in women's fit and uni-sex youth-adult.
 Please carefully review the Sizing Line-Ups provided on the Custom Ink website.
 The women's fit can run quite small.*